Avoiding Tree Removal Errors What to do to determine If a Tree is Safe

 What happens if I conduct work on a tree that is protected without permission?

-If you carry out work on a tree that is protected without the proper permissions, you could face substantial fines and even imprisonment.
+If you carry out work on a tree that is protected without obtaining the necessary permits, you could be facing substantial fines and even imprisonment.

-Can I contest to a TPO Or preservation or TPO?
+Can I appeal to a TPO and/or preservation order?

 Conclusion